-With the New Year right around the corner, now is the time to start making your resolutions for 2020.
-While many people choose to focus on health-related resolutions, January is a great time to reevaluate your finances and gain financial control of the coming year.
-According to U.S. news, nearly 80% of New Year’s resolutions fail by the second week of February.
-However, these four financial resolutions are S.M.A.R.T.
+With the New Year right around the corner, now is the time to start making your resolutions for the new year.
+While many older adults choose to focus on health-related resolutions, January is a great time to reevaluate your finances and gain financial control for the coming year.
+According to U.S. News, nearly 80% of New Year’s resolutions fail by the second week of February.
+However, these four financial New Year’s resolutions are S.M.A.R.T.
 (Specific, Measurable, Attainable, Relevant, and Timely) and are simple enough to stick with all year long.

 Whether you’ve spent your entire life budgeting your money or are looking to get back on track, monitoring your spending is a good place to start.
 You might consider starting by reviewing your spending habits over the last year, identify where you seem to spend the most money, and brainstorm ways you’d like to cut back.
 You can track your weekly and monthly expenses by hand, spreadsheets, or by using an app on your smartphone.

 Your financial advisor is the best person to give you advice and help you set financial goals because of their familiarity with your specific financial situation.
 You might consider reviewing your investment allocations and together set goals for the coming year.
 Some of your goals could include giving to your favorite charities, reevaluating your will, or making financial plans for a vacation in the next year.

 3. Plan for Health Care Expenses